-They say that America is losing these, that Christians really need to take these back, and that unless we do, this country - well, we're in the middle of a spiritual battle, they believe, and that this country's soul will be lost unless they can do this.
+They say that America is losing these, that Christians need to really take these back, and that unless we do, this country - well, we're in the middle of a spiritual battle, they believe, and that this country's soul will be lost unless they can do this.

 CONAN: Which raises a question - we want to get to calls in just a minute - but why is it that religious conservatives feel so strongly about Barack Obama, about the opponent, that they would vote for anyone in the Republican Party, as opposed to - other than on political issues?

-HAGERTY: Well, I think a lot of it has to do with this policy when it comes to, you know, abortion, when it comes to gay rights, things like that.
+BRADLEY HAGERTY: Well, I think a lot of it does have to do with this policy when it comes to, you know, abortion, when it comes to gay rights, things like that.
 I think they don't like the health care policy.
 But I just have to say - and I'd be interested to know what others believe about this - I think there's just this visceral dislike for Barack Obama that I haven't seen in many, many years - maybe Bill Clinton.
 But there is a visceral dislike.

 And I think - I mean, they talk about him wanting to make America godless.
 So I think there's this kind of visceral dislike that is at their core that has more to do with - more than - it's not just about policy.
 It's this kind of sentiment they have toward him.

 CONAN: We want to hear how a candidate's religion affects your vote.
 Give us a call: 800-989-8255.
 Email: email@example.com.
 We'll start with Patrick, Patrick calling us from Jacksonville.